kubernetes/enhancements/keps/sig-node/5474-enable-writable-cgroups/README.md

 *Two scenarios depending on downgrade type:*

 **Feature Gate Disabled (same Kubernetes version):**

-- New pods with `cgroupOptions.mountMode: Writable` will have the field silently dropped to `nil`
+- Disabling the gate on kube-apiserver drops `cgroupOptions` from new Pods and preserves it on existing Pods.
-- Existing pods with `cgroupOptions` continue to work
+- Existing running containers continue with their current cgroup permissions until restart.
-- No errors occur - field is accepted but ignored

 **True Version Downgrade (to Kubernetes version without CgroupOptions field):**
 - Pods with `cgroupOptions` field will be **rejected** with strict decoding error: `unknown field "spec.containers[0].securityContext.cgroupOptions"`